-- A function is allowed for a binary operator if and only if it has at least two inputs; at least one of which is of the record type, and the first two inputs shall not have default values, and all inputs after the first two must have default values. - For a record type there shall not exist any [potential] call that lead to multiple matches in (2) above.
+- A function is allowed for a binary operator if and only if it has at least two inputs; at least one of which is of the operator record class, and the first two inputs shall not have default values, and all inputs after the first two must have default values. - For an operator record class there shall not exist any [potential] call that lead to multiple matches in (2) above.